Amenability and Acyclicity in Bounded Cohomology Theory: Proof of Theorems and

 \subsection{Proof of Theorem \ref{main:thm:intro:finite}}

 In the case of arbitrary coefficients, the analogue of Theorem \ref{thm:main:groups:amenable} leads to a characterization of surjective homomorphisms whose kernel is finite.
-We recall the statement of Theorem \ref{main:thm:intro:finite} from the Introduction.
+We recall the statement of Theorem \ref{main:thm:intro:finite}:

-\begin{intro_thmB} Let $\phi \colon \Gamma \to K$ be a surjective homomorphism of discrete groups and let $H$ be the kernel of $\phi$.
-Then the following are equivalent: \begin{enumerate} \item[(1)] For all normed $\mathbb{R}[\Gamma]$-modules $V$, the induced inflation map
+\begin{intro_thmB} Let $\phi \colon \Gamma \to K$ be a surjective homomorphism of discrete groups and let $H$ denote the kernel of $\phi$.
+Then the following are equivalent: \begin{enumerate} \item[(1)] For all Banach $\Gamma$-modules $V$, the induced inflation map

 is an isometric isomorphism. \item[(2)] For all Banach $\Gamma$-modules $V$, the induced inflation map

 is an isomorphism. \item[(3)] $H$ is finite. \end{enumerate} \end{intro_thmB} \begin{proof} We will prove the implications